 Maldives Traveler Declaration Form

-Find the right Maldives travel document for your trip.
+Find the right Maldives visa for your trip.
 Apply online with iVisa and skip the hassle.

-How to apply for your Maldives Traveler Declaration with iVisa
+How to apply for your Maldives visa with iVisa

-Answer a few simple questions, upload the required documents, choose your processing speed, and pay using secure methods.
+Answer a few simple questions, find out whether you need a Maldives Traveler Declaration or another Maldives visa or travel document.
+Then, upload your documents, and pay securely.
 You can save your progress and come back anytime.
-Most travelers finish in under 5 minutes.
+Most people finish in less than 10 minutes.

 The Maldives visa system is known for being difficult to navigate – images must be clear, and information must match your passport.